Welcome to our

 The post Zix tricks: Phishing campaign creates false illusion that emails are safe appeared first on SC Media.

-Article: Zix tricks: Phishing campaign creates false illusion that emails are safe - published about 3 years ago.
+Article: Zix tricks: Phishing campaign creates false illusion that emails are safe - published over 3 years ago.

 https://www.scmagazine.com/home/email-security/zix-tricks-phishing-campaign-creates-false-illusion-that-emails-are-safe/